Bluegrass Guitar: Rattling the Leaves Off the Trees

 Let’s get back to the Jimmy Martin theme.
 All good phrasing has punctuation and Jimmy used to talk about exactly that: The G run kind of punctuation.
 He used to boast that his G-run would rattle the windows and shake the leaves off the trees.
 I have no reason to doubt Jimmy on this assertion either.
 Listen to his version of Uncle Pen.
 There it is right in the open – the G-run… BOOM!
 You can’t miss it.
 In fact, the G-run has become probably the most archetypal series of notes ever to be played in a bluegrass setting.
 The next time you hear a flatpicking break, I’ll bet that the guitarist punctuates it with some sort of a G-run at the end – make sure you listen for it.

 Since we now have a foundation for the rhythm and groove led by our inveterate bluegrass guitarist, it is now time to start thinking about giving him an instrumental break.
 One of the earliest and still among the best ways to pull a melody out of a guitar is to use a so-called “Carter Scratch.”
-Made popular first by Maybelle Carter in the late ‘20s and since copied by many, this technique consists of extending the “boom” notes from the “boom-chuck” strum to include a melody instead of just root-five.
+Made popular first by Maybelle Carter in the late ‘20s and since copied by many, this technique consists of extending the “boom” notes from the “boom-chuck” strum to include a melody instead of just lower notes on the guitar.
 Chords are interspersed between the melody notes, so it sounds quite full even with a single guitar.
 Any guitarist worth a nickel can play Wildwood Flower using a Carter Scratch and this technique actually works quite well on many mid-tempo songs.
-Here is a link to Mother Maybelle using her eponymous scratch.
+Below is a video of Mother Maybelle using her eponymous scratch.

 Flatpicking guitar became popular in the 1970s, led by Doc Watson, Tony Rice and others.
 As mentioned in the first paragraph of this chapter, this intricate form of picking is highly demanding.
 As you might suspect from the name, the technique is, indeed, performed with a flatpick, and a melody is typically played in sixteenth notes with up/down/up/down motion of the pick.
 If you have a hankering to start flatpicking, remember to follow this “up/down” rule even when seems to make no sense to do so – say if a rest or an extra eighth note occurs in an inopportune place, the pick direction can get backwards on you.
 Professional help is advised if you can’t sort this out – if you learn to do this wrong, I can guarantee you will not be able to play faster than about 90 beats per minute and it will take years to untangle your bad habits.